 Sailing around Dalmatia, it is visible to see that it is attracting serious amounts of affluence.
-On approach to major touristic towns, super yachts can be seen in every direction.
+On approach to major touristic towns, superyachts can be seen in every direction.
 There are currently around 50 major Marinas offering around 14,000 berths.
 The government plan to double this by 2018 providing berths for up to 28000 yachts, IBI magazine reports.
-It is the perfect setting for those with the means to island hop and visit some of the most picturesque towns in the world.
+It is the perfect setting for those with the means to island-hop and visit some of the most picturesque towns in the world.

 In recent years, there has been a shift away from mass-tourism to attracting more affluent customers.
-This continues to be the case as Croatia attempts to carve out a new niche and modernise its infrastructure.
-This arises partly from necessity, as the country becomes a comparatively more expensive destination for international travellers, and partly through a conscious effort to secure the higher value sector of the market.
+This continues to be the case as Croatia attempts to carve out a new niche and modernize its infrastructure.
+This arises partly from necessity, as the country becomes a comparatively more expensive destination for international travelers, and partly through a conscious effort to secure the higher value sector of the market.

 Business Monitor international believes that around 1,000 new hotels and other accommodation establishments will open in Croatia over the period until 2017.
-BMI forecast an increase in the value of the country’s hotel and restaurant industry from US$2.44bn at the end of 2012, to US$2.97bn by the end of 2017.
-Some of the world’s larger global hotel chains, such as Hilton, Carlson-Rezidor, and Starwood, are turning their attention towards Croatia and have invested in new hotels, primarily at the luxury end of the market via brands such as Doubletree, Sheraton and Radisson Blu.
+BMI forecasts an increase in the value of the country’s hotel and restaurant industry from US$2.44bn at the end of 2012, to US$2.97bn by the end of 2017.
+Some of the world’s larger global hotels chains, such as Hilton, Carlson-Rezidor, and Starwood, are turning their attention towards Croatia and have invested in new hotels, primarily at the luxury end of the market via brands such as Doubletree, Sheraton and Radisson Blu.

 It is not hard to see why there is a growing interest in Dalmatia.
 Croatia itself oozes in culture and has an endless list of activities to do.
-The day times can be spent sun bathing and sailing and the night times spent dining in historic towns.
+The day times can be spent sunbathing and sailing and the night times spent dining in historic towns.
 If it is nightlife you’re after, Dalmatia has areas which have been compared to the likes of St Tropez.
 Having all destinations and islands in such close proximity makes it possible to have a piece of everything.
 It literally has it all.